bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 Resources can be ...

 * AWS resources (specify AWS region).
-* Non-AWS resources (specify Latitiude and Longitude).
+* Non-AWS resources (specify Latitude and Longitude).

-## Routing Policy - Multi Value
+## Routing Policy - MultiValue

 * Use when routing traffic to multiple resources.
 * Route 53 returns multiple values/resources.